Developed in collaboration with:

 SAPA (Sexual Assault Peer Alliance) is a student organization that provides support to peers who have experienced harm associated with sexual violence.
 SAPAs receive extensive training around sexual assault, trauma response, resources, active listening, and more to provide support and help connect survivors to additional resources.

 MAV (Movement Against Violence) was a student organization that facilitated conversations surrounding sexual violence in Greek houses and other student communities.
 MAV was dissolved in 2019 as a result of an increased institutional focus on violence prevention and part of a long-term strategic shift in sexual violence prevention efforts on campus.
 The SVPP will provide violence prevention for all students on campus, including Greek houses, and students interested in facilitating programs can become SVPP Student Facilitators.

 Check out the SVPP Team page to see everyone on the team!

-Students are involved in lots of ways and make up a large part of the SVPP Team!
+Students are heavily involved in the development, design, and implementation of the SVPP and represent a large portion of the SVPP Team!

-Students facilitate the First-Year Sessions, co-facilitate the Greek Pre-recruitment DBI workshop with staff, and help with the SVPP New Student Orientation programs; they are on the Student Advisory Board and the Student Athlete Advisory Board where they conduct interviews with other students, help develop and pilot prototypes for new components and give feedback to help build and shape every step of the implementation and curriculum; student interns take lead on specific projects and work more closely with the professional staff; students participate in focus groups as new components are built; SVPP staff work closely with many student communities and attend meetings with student organizations to collect their insights, and all student feedback from SVPP surveys is read and used to make changes.
-Students also developed this FAQ!
+Student Facilitators facilitate the First-Year Experience and some of the Sophomore Year Experience.
+The Student Advisory Board (SAB) conducts interviews with other students, helps develop and pilot prototypes for new components, gives feedback to help build and shape every step of the implementation and curriculum, and helps disseminate information to campus.
+Student interns take lead on specific projects or jobs, oversee our social media, and work more closely with the professional staff.
+Students also participate in focus groups as new components are built, the SVPP staff work closely with many student communities and attend meetings with student organizations to collect their insights, and all student feedback from SVPP surveys is read and used to make changes.
+Students also helped develop this FAQ!